THE PORT: A PAST AND A FUTURE

 A great future for the port of Étaples-sur-mer, at the heart of the marine park of Picardy estuaries and the Opal Sea

-After the creation of cycle paths, construction of a new harbour master’s office, modernisation of the fish stalls and careening area, the construction of a large new pavilion for commercial use, including the shop “Comptoir de la Mer” etc., the département, which owns of the port, intends to vigorously pursue its development.
-Among the ambitions of the Pas de Calais for the port of Étaples-sur-mer is the construction of a pedestrian path on the banks of the Canche.
+After the creation of cycle paths, construction of a new harbour master’s office, modernisation of the fish stalls and careening area, the construction of a large new pavilion for commercial use, including the shop “Comptoir de la Mer” etc., the département, which owns of the port, has pursued to vigorously its development.
+Among the latest achievements of the Pas de Calais for the port of Étaples-sur-mer is the construction of a pedestrian path on the banks of the Canche.